yochaigal/cairn/wip/2e/setting-seeds.md

 ## Overview

 The following procedure is designed to help create the _seed_ of a setting: the unique topography, natural features, people, and paths that an adventuring party may have to navigate as they travel throughout a region.
-We'll start by develop the people that live their, their ambitions and resources, and the factions that rule them.
+We'll start by develop the people that live there, their ambitions and resources, and the factions that rule them.
 Then we'll generate the terrain of your region, followed by its various points of interest, landmarks, roads, trails, and so on.

 ## Example